NuGet/NuGetDocs/site/Docs/Reference/Known-Issues.markdown

 # Known Issues with NuGet

+## Error installing packages with NuGet 2.7

+**Problem:**

+In NuGet 2.7 or above, when you attempt to install any package which contains assembly references, you may receive the error message **"Input string was not in a correct format."**, like below:

+	PM> install-package log4net
+	 Installing 'log4net 2.0.0'.
+	 Successfully installed 'log4net 2.0.0'.
+	 Adding 'log4net 2.0.0' to Tyson.OperatorUpload.
+	 Install failed.
+Rolling back...
+	 install-package : Input string was not in a correct format.
+	 At line:1 char:1
+	◾install-package log4net
+	◾ ~~~~~~~~~~~~~~~~~~~~~~~
+	◾CategoryInfo : NotSpecified: (:) [Install-Package], FormatException
+	◾ FullyQualifiedErrorId : NuGetCmdletUnhandledException,NuGet.PowerShell.Commands.InstallPackageCommand

+This is caused by the type library for the VSLangProj.dll COM component being unregistered on your system.
+This can happen, for example, when you have two versions of Visual Studio installed side-by-side and you then uninstall the older version.
+Doing so may inadvertently unregister the above COM library.

+**Solution:**:

+Run this command from an **elevated prompt** to re-register the type library for VSLangProj.dll

+    regsvr32 "C:\Program Files (x86)\Common Files\microsoft shared\MSEnv\VsLangproj.olb"

+If the command fails, check to see if the file exists in that location.

+For more information about this error, see this [work item](https://nuget.codeplex.com/workitem/3609 "Work item 3609").

 ## Build failure after package update in VS 2012
 The problem: You are using VS 2012 RTM.
 When updating NuGet packages, you get this message:
 "One or more packages could not be completed uninstalled." and you are prompted to restart